king-p3nguin/TensorNetwork2/README.md

 A tensor network wrapper for TensorFlow, JAX, PyTorch, and Numpy.

+This project is a fork of Google's [TensorNetwork](https://github.com/google/TensorNetwork) package, which has not been updated since 2021.
+It is maintained to be compatible with the backends' latest API.

 For an overview of tensor networks please see the following:

 - [Matrices as Tensor Network Diagrams](https://www.math3ma.com/blog/matrices-as-tensor-network-diagrams)